AidenLortie/Dockit-Elements/readme.md

 - Embedding interactive widgets in any web project
 - Building small to medium SPAs
 - Learning about virtual DOM and component architectures
+- Creating libraries of reusable UI components

+**Philosophy:** Dockit is minimal, explicit, and easy to understand.
+It gives you full control over your UI logic and styles, without magic or hidden state.

 ---